 Distance from Disney World: 9 miles

-Parking/Resort Fee: You will be charged an 11.5-percent resort fee per day, and this includes parking, Wi-Fi and water park access.
+Parking/Resort Fee: You will be charged a $35 resort fee per day, and this includes parking, Wi-Fi and water park access.

 Best Amenities for Families: The spacious one- and two-bedroom villas at this resort are ideal for families to spread out and relax.
 Each villa includes a balcony, full kitchen and deluxe bathrooms with large showers and jetted tubs.
 There’s also a nightly turndown service, a kids’ waterpark, two additional pool areas, and a kids’ club, plus a variety of onsite restaurants.